themotu/sshez/README.md

 The above will require you to log out and log back in our to "source" your rc file until you log out: `source .bashrc` or `source .zshrc`

 ## Settings
-TODO: key types, folder name scheme, collision detecion for alias, check for alias in install, check for sshez in alias, prompt for config file creation and ssh folder, promt for remove password auth on server, bug with aliases
+TODO:
+* key types (config)
+* folder name scheme(config)
+* collision detecion for alias(fix nickname/alias issue)
+* check for alias in install
+* add version
+* add help
+* prompt for config file creation and ssh folder
+Post 1.0:
+* actually copy key to server instead of giving user command
+* prompt for remove password auth on server

 ## Technical details